abuiles/ember-101/hands-on.md

 <li>{{link-to 'Edit info' 'friends.edit'}}</li>
 ~~~~~~~~

-T> To see all the changes related with this section refer to
+T> To see all the changes related to this section, refer to
 the following commit on the project repository
 [Allow to update profiles](https://github.com/abuiles/borrowers/commit/79601014b1567e0ef5c2fda2cd300f3483fa6b22).

 ## Deleting friends

-We have decided not to lend anything ever again to a couple of friends after
+We have decided not to lend anything to a couple of friends ever again after
 they took our beloved **The Dark Side of the Moon** vinyl and returned
 it with scratches.

-It's time to add support to delete some friends from our application,
+It's time to add support to delete some friends from our application.
-we want to have a way to delete them directly within their profile
+We want to be able to delete them from directly within their profile
-page or just when looking at the index.
+page or when looking at the index.

-By now it should be clear how we are going to do this, let's use
+By now it should be clear how we will do this.
+Let's use
 actions.

 Our destroy actions will call